NSW Population Health Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 • 12.8% of adults aged 18 years and over (11.8% of males and 13.8% of females) in NSW experienced high or very high levels of psychological distress, as estimated from the 2017-18 Australian Health Survey (interviewer-administered questionnaire).

-• Overall suicide rates dropped in NSW between 1997 and 2007 but has increased since this time.
+• Overall suicide rates dropped in NSW between 1997 and 2007 but have increased since this time.
 In 2017, 868 people died by suicide and males accounted for around 77.6% of these deaths.

 • In 2018-19, there were 7,018 hospitalisations of NSW residents for intentional self-harm.
 Females accounted for 62% of these hospitalisations.